Tony00187/location-tracking-app/README.md

 - Admin dashboard with map visualization of user location history
 - User permission request handling
 - Works on both web and Android platforms
+- Separate APKs for users and administrators

+## Documentation

+Detailed guides are available in the `docs` folder:

+- [Quick Start Guide](docs/QUICK_START_GUIDE.md) - Simple steps to get everything running
+- [APK Build Guide](docs/APK_BUILD_GUIDE.md) - Instructions for building user and admin APKs
+- [Deployment Guide](docs/DEPLOYMENT_GUIDE.md) - How to deploy your server and configure APKs

 ## Web Application